6,385,000 pageviews

 Joaquin Garcia's attorney, Alan Jackson, said the following to reporters at a press conference: "In their zeal to secure a conviction at any cost, the attorney general sought to strip Mr. Garcia of his freedom without due process by locking him up on the basis of unsubstantiated accusations by unnamed accusers, and by denying him his day in court."

-While the appeals court justices did not, in their ruling, dismiss the charges against Garcia's four co-defendants, those dismissals are forthcoming.
+While the appeals court justices did not dismiss the charges against Garcia's four co-defendants, the charges against them were dropped.

 No comments: